-Alex has a parallel passion as a music educator both as a saxophone teacher at the Royal Welsh College of Music and Drama and as a private saxophone teacher in London and Cambridge.
+Alex has a parallel passion as a music educator both as a saxophone teacher at the Royal Welsh College of Music and Drama, Jazz School UK, the Young Music Makers and as a private saxophone teacher in London.

 Royal Welsh College of Music & Drama

-Alex has been a visiting Saxophone teacher at the Royal Welsh College of Music and Drama for the past 5 years.
-As well as giving one to one lessons, over the last few years Alex has been lecturing in Transcription and Analysis, Linear Improvisation and Harmony within the single line as well as leading classes in general musicianship and ear training to both undergraduate and postgraduate students of the jazz course.
+Alex has been a visiting Saxophone teacher at the Royal Welsh College of Music and Drama for the past 7 years.
+As well as giving one to one lessons, Alex leads the Transcription and Analysis module, lectures in Linear Improvisation, Harmony within the single line and also leads classes in general musicianship and ear training to undergraduate and postgraduate students.
 Teaching at this level is a chance to impart more specialist, high level musical knowledge and Alex encourages students to explore the natural overlaps with areas of psychology, philosophy and spirituality as well as mathematics and scientific thinking that will frequently present themselves as students delve more deeply into music.

 Alex is excited to see his students grow within music and to see the musical life at RWCMD and in Cardiff continue to flourish as a result of their dedicated work and input.
 Read the testimonials of some recent graduates of the RWCMD, and elsewhere, below: